Dovahzul Translator

 Fus Ro Dah translates to Force Balance Push and makes up the full three-word form of the Unrelenting Force shout.
 It became one of the most recognized phrases in gaming after Skyrim's 2011 release and spread widely as an internet meme.

-Dovahzul is a constructed language created specifically for Skyrim, not a natural or historical language.
-It has a documented vocabulary of several hundred words and a consistent grammar system, making it one of the more developed constructed languages in gaming.
+Dovahzul is a made-up language created for Skyrim, not a natural or historical language.
+It has several hundred known words and clear grammar rules, which makes it one of the more developed game languages.

 The Thu'um, also called the Voice, is the power of dragon speech in Skyrim.
 Dragons and certain humans called Dragonborn can use it to produce magical shouts, with each shout made up of three Dovahzul words that channel the meaning and power of the language itself.